Major Credit Bureaus in the USA

 Major Credit Bureaus in the United States

-There are three major credit-reporting bureaus that play the main roles in consumer credit ratings across the United States: Experian, TransUnion, and Equifax.
-They collect, analyze, and manage US consumer data related to credit and other payment obligations.
-This data is issued in the form of what is known as a credit report, which aids them in providing banks, loan companies, credit card companies, and other lenders with information that helps determine a consumer's creditability rating, and worthiness for new lines of credit.
+There are three major credit-reporting bureaus that record, calculate, and deliver consumer credit ratings across the United States: Experian, TransUnion, and Equifax.
+They collect, analyze, and manage US consumer data related to all types of financial transactions including credit and other payment obligations.
+This data is issued in the form of what is known as a credit report.
+Your credit report is what the bureaus provide to banks, loan companies, credit card companies, and other lenders upon request.
+The score itself and other information within the report are what help these institutions to determine a consumer's worthiness for new lines of credit.

 Credit reports are full of various financial information regarding credit lines and an individual's credit history but are based mainly on a three-digit credit score.
 This credit score is a point system that typically ranges between 300 and 850, with the higher number of points representing a higher and better credit score.